aravindsankars/BrowserStack/README.md

 ### 3. Install Dependencies
 Install the required Python libraries.

+### 4. Install ChromeDriver
+- Create a drivers folder.
+- Install the Selenium Chromedriver and put it in drivers folder.

 ### 4. Configuration Files
 The project requires two YAML configuration files: